-A study published in Annals of Internal Medicine recently determined whether pregnancy affects women’s risk of breast cancer.
+A study published in the Annals of Internal Medicine recently determined whether pregnancy affects women’s risk of breast cancer.

 They published their results in Annals of Internal Medicine.
 After examining over 10 years of collected data from over nine million reproductive women, the researchers calculated hazard ratios (HR) for each age of reproduction to indicate their risk of breast cancer development.

 Reproduction may spike the risk of developing breast cancer

-Rather than protecting against breast cancer, reproduction actually spikes the risk of developing breast cancer and does not provide protection until much later.
+Rather than protecting against breast cancer, reproduction spikes the risk of developing breast cancer and does not protect much later.
 Nichols considered this relationship to be due to the increased proliferation of breast cells during pregnancy.

 The data also showed that women who had their first birth at an older age had a higher HR than those who conceived at a younger age.

 Risk of breast cancer affected by estrogen receptor expression

 Interestingly, breastfeeding did not show to have a significant increasing influence on development.
 It even showed a 12% to 25% lower risk than premenopausal women overall.

 The type of breast cancer developed also varied between the age of first birth.
 ER-positive breast cancer was inversely correlated, with the risk of development decreasing as the time after birth increased.

 It should be noted that a limitation of the study was breast cancer diagnoses during pregnancy not being uniformly distinguishable from early postpartum diagnoses.

-Though more research needs to be done, Nichols and her team challenges the misconception that pregnancy shields women from the risk of developing breast cancer and opens the potential for future innovations against breast cancer.
+Though more research needs to be done, Nichols and her team challenge the misconception that pregnancy shields women from the risk of developing breast cancer and opens the potential for future innovations against breast cancer.